mrbusche/backseatfan.com/_posts/2009-11-14-espn-radio-too-many-commercials.md

   <p style="text-align: center;">
     <p>
       I first got a teaser from Colin Cowherd when I got in the car.
 That's fine I am used to that.
 I then switched between 5 minutes worth of <a href="http://www.youtube.com/watch?v=h05ZQ7WHw8Y">pointless commercials</a>, and 5 minutes of Rome, which depending on the day, could also be <a href="http://www.youtube.com/watch?v=ddCyLpid1Jo">pointless</a>.
 Then finally The Herd comes back on.
-All he did was repeat his same teaser, and he said said&#8220;we'll be back in 90 seconds.&#8221;
+All he did was repeat his same teaser, and he said said"we'll be back in 90 seconds."
     </p>

     <p>